IBMDeveloperUK/Java-Containers101/labs/Lab_1.md

 ## Building Docker Containers

 Well that's enough chat, this is a workshop after all!
-Let's have a little play with the awesome Spring Boot web application   set up for this workshop with two simple routes: `/ping` and `/ping/{delay_in_ms}`.
+Let's have a little play with the awesome Spring Boot web application   set up for this workshop with [a simple route](../src/main/java/com/ibm/code/java/ping/PingController.java): `/ping`.
 If you haven't already cloned the repo, do so and change directory to:

 ```
 java-containers101/docker